-Osasuna v Barcelona
+Barca concede late goal in Osasuna draw

 Post update

 Attempt blocked.
-Abdessamad Ezzalzouli (Barcelona) right footed shot from outside the box is blocked.
-Assisted by Sergio Busquets.
+Darko Brasanac (Osasuna) right footed shot from outside the box is blocked.

 Post update